 The commodities market is a highly volatile market which has significantly impacted the world during the past.
 When a shortage of major commodity occurs then conflicts can be sparked as historically countries tend to venture into resource-rich regions to secure certain commodities.
 However, an oversupply of commodities can have a huge influence for an economy of a commodity-exporting country as oversupply decreases the price of the commodity and affects negatively the revenues of the country.

 What is interesting about commodities market is not only its high volatility but also the influence commodities have on certain currencies.
 Influence which in the financial industry is called correlation.
 Correlations between commodities prices and currency markets can help traders understand how the markets work and develop trading strategies based on them.

-Below we share some correlations for the commodities offered in Vipro Markets: Gold, Silver and Crude Oil.
+Below we share some correlations for the commodities offered in Tickmill Europe Ltd (ex Vipro Markets Ltd): Gold, Silver and Crude Oil.

 Gold has a negative correlation with USD.
 The main reason behind this is because in cases of economic unrest in the world, investors turn to Gold as a safe haven.
 Also, when the dollar loses value this in turn increases the value of other currencies which leads to higher demand of commodities including Gold.
 Therefore, what often happens is, when Gold goes up, dollar goes down, and when Gold goes down the dollar is bullish again.

 For example AUD/USD or Aussie dollar for short has a positive correlation with Gold.
 The Aussie is connected with Gold as Australia is the 3rd biggest Gold producer in the world.
 So when you see Gold going bullish have a look on the Aussie, most probably it is bullish as well.

 An interesting fact about Silver is that it tends to follow gold prices.
 In reality there is no significant economic or industrial correlation between these two precious metals but a closer look at the charts will show you that when gold falls and rises, silver tends to follow.